Close-up top-down photo of venison pasty dinner plate with dish of mushroom gravy and a side of red sauerkraut.

 With a hot pasty wrapped up in your pocket, you had a ready lunch that doubled as a hand warmer, and if it got cold before break time, just heat it up on a hot shovel over a coal brazer.
 Or I guess you could use a microwave now (less crispy crust, but also less carcinogens… life is just full of trade-offs, isn’t it)?

-Traditional fillings are usually a mixture of meat and sturdy root vegetables, simply seasoned with salt and black pepper, although you can put just about anything you like in there (as long as you don’t mind getting yelled at by a stickler for tradition).
-Beef is probably the most common, but given how many hunting camps there are up north, this venison pasty recipe is also very traditional.
+Traditional pasty fillings are sturdy, simple stuff, usually a mixture of meat and hearty but humble root vegetables, lightly seasoned with salt and black pepper, although you can put just about anything you like in there (as long as you don’t mind getting yelled at by a stickler for tradition).

-We’re solidly Team Rutabaga, and don’t (yet) have strong opinions on the form-factor of the meat or the sauce- they’re both delicious?
-I will say, I’m not usually a ketchup fan, but it really does work well with these.
+You will find vocal defenders of each of these versions, each insisting their way is the best.
+We’re solidly on Team Rutabaga in this household, and don’t (yet) have strong opinions on the form-factor of the meat or the sauce – they’re both delicious?
+I will say, I’m not usually a ketchup fan on anything other than french fries (and even then, prefer aioli), but it really does work well with these.

 Our Favorite: This Venison Pasty Recipe